General Purpose Data Pipelines: Transforms#

 Unfortunately we have not yet built monitoring tools for the transforms system.
 I have talked about

-tables as part of a transforms group.
-A quality
+the idea of having quality tables as part of a transforms group.
+A quality table is a table that

 contains information about anything that might be wrong with the data in the group.